railsbridge-boston/railsbridge-boston/views/curriculum/commit_and_push_to_heroku.markdown

 ## Checkpoint: Scaffolding another model

-To pass this checkpoint, show your TA the following steps:

 Scaffold a `user` model, run the generated migration, add and edit some users locally, then deploy the changes to Heroku.

 Hints: